mica-development/mica-tutorials/README.md

 3. Select the **Codespaces** tab
 4. Click **Create codespace on main**
 5. Wait for the codespace to initialize (this may take 1-2 minutes)
-6. Your browser will open a VS Code environment ready to use!
+6. Your browser will open a VS Code environment ready to use.

 ### Option B: Create Codespace from VS Code